TolikPylypchuk/Cineaste/docs/01-getting-started.md

 Firstly, you can create a list file.
 When you click on the 'Create a list' button, a 'Save file' dialog is opened.
 Enter the file name and select the location, click save, and an empty list file will be created and opened in a new tab.
-This is also available through the menu item File > New, or by pressing Ctrl+N.
+This is also available through the File > New menu item, or by pressing Ctrl+N.

 Secondly, you can open an existing list file.
 There are several ways to do that.
 You can click the 'Open a list' button and select the file in the 'Open file' dialog.
-Or you can use the menu item File > Open, or press Ctrl+O. Also, you can drop a file into any area inside the app window to open a new file.
+Or you can use the File > Open menu item, or press Ctrl+O. Also, you can drop a file into any area inside the app window to open a new file.
 Lastly, you can open the file through the File Explorer if you had Windows bind the file extension to this app.

 Thirdly, you can view and open any files that you've recently opened.
 Simply double-click on any 'Recently opened files' entry to open it.
-You can also go to File > Open Recent... > {file name} to open a recent file.
+You can also go to the File > Open Recent... > {file name} menu item to open a recent file.
 To remove a file from the recently opened files list, click on the check-box on the left side of the entry, and click the 'Remove from list' button.

 ## Other Menu Items

-You can learn about other menu items in the following sections.
+You can learn about feature-specific menu items in the following articles.

 The following menu items don't belong to specific features: